aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-xls/_index.md

 ## Conclusion
 In this tutorial, we covered the step-by-step process of converting a PDF file to XLS format using Aspose.PDF for .NET.
 By following the instructions outlined above, you should now be able to convert a PDF file to XLS format.
 This feature is useful when you want to extract tabular data from a PDF file and use it in Microsoft Excel.

+### FAQ's

+#### Q: Can Aspose.PDF for .NET convert PDFs with complex tables and formatting to XLS format?

+A: Yes, Aspose.PDF for .NET is designed to handle PDFs with complex tables and formatting.
+During the conversion process to XLS format, Aspose.PDF for .NET tries to preserve the layout and structure of tables as accurately as possible, ensuring that tabular data is extracted effectively.

+#### Q: What happens if the PDF contains images or non-tabular content?

+A: When converting a PDF to XLS format, Aspose.PDF for .NET primarily focuses on extracting tabular data.
+Non-tabular content, such as images, annotations, or free-form text, might not be preserved in the XLS file.
+The resulting XLS file will primarily contain tabular data extracted from the PDF.

+#### Q: Is it possible to customize the appearance and layout of the XLS file during conversion?

+A: Aspose.PDF for .NET provides options to customize the appearance and layout of the resulting XLS file.
+You can adjust various settings using properties of the `ExcelSaveOptions` class, such as specifying the starting cell for the table, setting text encoding, and controlling other output-related options.

+#### Q: Can I convert password-protected PDFs to XLS format using Aspose.PDF for .NET?

+A: Yes, Aspose.PDF for .NET supports converting password-protected PDFs to XLS format.
+When loading a password-protected PDF, you can provide the password using the `Document` class constructor or by setting the `Password` property before loading the PDF.